nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/how-to-show-the-page-scroll-mode-button.md

 There are a few steps that should be done.

 >tip All path references in the article should be adapted according             to your project setup.
-For more information please refer to the MSDN article             [ASP.NET Web Project Paths](http://msdn.microsoft.com/en-us/library/ms178116.aspx)The mentioned Report Viewer Template files are provided with your Telerik Reporting Installation -             [Installation Directories](6E821131-83F3-45A4-BB6E-1530223D1E38#directories-and-asemblies).
+For more information please refer to the MSDN article              [ASP.NET Web Project Paths](http://msdn.microsoft.com/en-us/library/ms178116.aspx) The mentioned Report Viewer Template files are provided with your Telerik Reporting Installation -             [Installation Directories](6E821131-83F3-45A4-BB6E-1530223D1E38#directories-and-asemblies).

 ## Step 1: